Marcos-A/teaching-stats/README.md

 # School Evaluation Form
 Form about high school's services to be asnwered by the students.
-Students login through their Google account.
+Students log in through their Google account.
 Responses are recorded in a PostgreSQL database.
 The application prevents responses from unauthorized students and duplicated submissions.

 There're different requirements and setup instructions depending on your running setup:

 A) Run from localhost

 B) Run from your domain

 ---